aliason/loan-prediction/README.md

 Since this project employs supervised learning methods, I intend to use only the training set.
 The dataset will be split into 70% training and 30% testing, using observed values to evaluate predictive accuracy.

 ## Project outline
 The raw dataset is read and examined, followed by initial data cleaning and transformation.
 Exploratory data analysis is performed using visualization and inferential techniques.
-Fnal tidying of the dataset is performed before setting up the models.
+Final tidying of the dataset is performed before setting up the models.
 The train.csv is split into a train and test set (70/30), a recipe is built, and validation sets are created to generate multiple estimates.
 Six supervised models are fit to the training set; each model's performance is evaluated based on several error metrics, and the top 3 are chosen for the test.
 Results of the best models are analyzed, and a summary of the project is provided.

 ## Methods used
 * Statistical inference